Internal Medicine and Family Medicine Tracks

 • Sessions with Pediatric Emergency Medicine and Critical Care

-• One weekly eight-hour scan shifts
+• One weekly eight-hour scan shift with ultrasound faculty

 • ED-Based Multidisciplinary Transesophageal Echocardiography Program